Cliff fall at White Rock

 Information About the Condition of Cliffs at White Rock, Hastings

-The council is aware that in recent years there have been rock falls from the White Rock cliffs.
+The council is aware that in recent years there have been rock falls from the White Rock cliffs, including one recently in December 2019.
 Some have caused damage to the rear of properties backing onto the cliffs.
+There remains a risk of further rock fall.
 The council is not responsible for maintaining the cliff face, but it does own some land along the top of the cliffs, and maintains that piece of land.

 The council believes that responsibility for maintaining the White Rock cliff face lies with the owners of the properties backing onto the cliffs.
 The owners of these properties are also responsible for assessing whether it is safe for their properties to be occupied.